Keeling Curve: Global monitoring

 Due in part to the significance of Keeling's findings, NOAA began monitoring CO2 levels worldwide in the 1970s.
 Today, atmospheric CO2 levels are monitored at about 100 sites around the globe through the Global Greenhouse Gas Reference Network.
 Measurements at many other isolated sites have confirmed the long-term trend shown by the Keeling Curve, although no sites have as long a record as Mauna Loa.

+ICOS Curve

+The Integrated Carbon Observation System gathers data from 38 monitoring sites across Europe in a curve similar to the Keeling Curve.
+They have dubbed it the "ICOS Curve".
+It shows an average CO2 concentration that is slightly higher than the global average, since Europe is densely populated and still emits high levels of CO2.

 Ralph Keeling

 Since Charles David Keeling's death in 2005, responsibility and oversight of the project was transferred to Keeling's son, Ralph Keeling.
 On the fiftieth anniversary of the beginning of the project, the younger Keeling wrote an article in Science magazine describing his father's life and work, along with how the project has grown and evolved over time.
 Along with more precise measurement materials and funds for the project of monitoring of the Earth's CO_{2} levels, Keeling wrote about his pride for his father's work and how he has continued it in his memory.